gauravmeee/My_md_Notes/🖥️ Programming CPP, JS, PY/CPP/⭐ My_CPP Pointers and References.md

 ### Pointer

--  A pointer is a variable that s**tores the address of another variable**.
+- A pointer is a variable that **stores the address of another variable**.
 - It allows indirect access to the value stored in that variable.
 - Useful for dynamic memory allocation, arrays, and data structures like linked lists.